Back to Blog

 Informal/HawalaHighLowNoneNoneNever recommended

-Cash pickup carries the highest scam association because scammers specifically request it for its irreversibility and the anonymity it provides to the recipient.
+Cash pickup carries the highest scam association because scammers specifically request it for its irreversibility.
 Licensed online providers offer the best balance of cost, speed, and consumer protection for most personal transfers.
-Cryptocurrency transfers are high-risk due to their complete irreversibility and the absence of regulatory recourse if funds are lost or stolen.
-Informal channels like hawala offer no protections of any kind and should never be used.
+Cryptocurrency transfers carry significant risk due to complete irreversibility and the absence of regulatory recourse.
+Informal channels offer no protections of any kind.

 International Money Transfer Risks for Businesses